 Greater Manchester is already the UK’s first age-friendly city-region according to the World Health Organization.
 Great news!
 But what does that look like in reality?

-Through the Mayor’s age-friendly challenge, we’ll find practical examples of what age-friendly really means and share best practice across the city region.
+Through the Mayor’s age-friendly challenge, we're finding practical examples of what age-friendly really means and sharing best practice across the city region.

-The challenge is open to the voluntary and community sector, public services, businesses, and older people's groups working together to make their community and neighbourhood more age-friendly.
+The challenge is open to the voluntary and community sector, public services, and older people's groups working collectively to make their community and neighbourhood more age-friendly.
 We would expect one organisation to complete the application for an area with input from all partners.

-Successful entries will be those places that have most improved the quality of life of older people in their communities, and which provide shining examples of age-friendly practice for others to learn from.
+Successful entries will be those areas that have most improved the quality of life of older people in their communities, and which provide shining examples of age-friendly practice for others to learn from.

 All applications will be reviewed by an expert panel including representatives from the Greater Manchester Older People’s Network, Ambition for Ageing, Greater Manchester Ageing Hub, the Centre for Ageing Better, and the Manchester Institute for Collaborative Research on Ageing (MICRA) at The University of Manchester.